It seems like a long time.

 We got into Nairobi just in time for 12 hours at the hotel and then off again to Ostend (or so we thought).
 The weather was too bad to land in Belgium so we went to Amsterdam.

-After a drive from Holland to Ostend and 24 hours it was once more into Africa.
+After a drive from Holland to Ostend and 24 hours

 This time Al Ortiz and I went to N’djamena, Chad, where everything is a hassle from parking the plane, to paying for fuel, to filing a flight plan, to getting through customs, getting to the hotel, to paying for the rooms – well you get the point.
 We only spent about 15 hours in the country, but it seemed like a week.